FHArchive/LuigisMansion720p/README.md

 Download the pack from the link above

 1. Download
-2. Copy the `GZ2` Directory from `Luigi's Mansion HD Texture Pack 1.0.1b.zip` to `..\Dolphin Emulator\Load\Textures`
+2. Copy the `GLM` Directory from `Luigi's Mansion HD Texture Pack 1.0.1b.zip` to `..\Dolphin Emulator\Load\Textures`
 3. Launch Dolphin